Bauer outduels Darvish as Reds blank Cubs 3-0

 TRAINER’S ROOM

 Reds: LHP Wade Miley (shoulder sprain) threw a side session.
-“I got a good report,” manager David Bell said.
+“I got a good report,” Bell said.
 “His next step may be to rejoin us.
 He’s passed all the tests.” … LHP Jesse Biddle (shoulder) also continues to improve, but there’s no timetable for his return.

 Cubs: 3B Kris Bryant was held out of the lineup after being hit with a pitch on the left elbow by Tyler Mahle in the third inning Tuesday night.
 Manager David Ross said he decided to sit the struggling slugger as a precaution.
 “Some guys like to push through,” Ross said.
 “He was pretty sore last night, so I wanted to take that off his plate.”